JiehongLin/SAM-6D/SAM-6D/Pose_Estimation_Model/README.md

 ## Model Download
-Our trained model is provided [[here](https://drive.google.com/file/d/1OxUBSiFBD2MozUW6fvZkGpIGm5j3cXE8/view?usp=drive_link)], and could be downloaded via the command:
+Our trained model is provided [[here](https://drive.google.com/file/d/1joW9IvwsaRJYxoUmGo68dBVg-HcFNyI7/view?usp=sharing)], and could be downloaded via the command:
 ```
 python download_sam6d-pem.py
 ```

 ## Training on MegaPose Training Set

 To train the Pose Estimation Model of SAM-6D, please prepare the training data and run the folowing command:
 ```
-python train.py --gpus 0,1 --model pose_estimation_model --config config/base.yaml
+python train.py --gpus 0,1,2,3 --model pose_estimation_model --config config/base.yaml
 ```
-By default, we use two GPUs of 3090ti to train the model.
+By default, we use four GPUs of 3090ti to train the model with batchsize set as 28.

 ## Evaluation on BOP Datasets